 Over the recent years the collaboration with a number of professionals has continued to further document the theoretical models and their application potentials.
 This time also gave me a chance to compile my thoughts into the second book: Transformational Skills for Technical Professionals, co-authored with a business school professor (Prof. Rangan). http://www.amazon.com/Thriving-Century-Transformational-Technical-Professionals/dp/0791860167/ref=sr_1_1?s=books&ie=UTF8&qid=1371673516&sr=1-1&keywords=Transformational+Skills+Subramanian This book has been published by the ASME Press. https://www.asme.org/products/books/thriving-21st-century-economy-transformational

-I have also expanded the education of the System Approach for Grinding to many locations in India and China.
+Dr. Subramanian has expanded the education of the System Approach for Grinding to many locations in India and China.
 New R&D center for Mfg.
-Research based on System Thinking and Transformational Skills has been established at IIT – M, for which I am the advisor. https://www.amtdc.org/about/profile/
+Research based on System Thinking and Transformational Skills has been established at IIT – M, for which he is the advisor. https://www.amtdc.org/about/profile/

 New Machine tools and hence process innovation have also continued.
 Some of these outcomes are highlighted at https://stimsinstitute.com/

-Now I am collaborating with a Mgt.
-School professor here at UCSF to adapt many of the AT models for Customer Success Management for software product companies!
+Now Dr. Subramanian is collaborating with a professor here at UCSF school of Management to adapt many of the AT models for Customer Success Management for software product companies!

-I am also involved in efforts to integrate basics of philosophy as best practice for success in professional life and modern day management practices: https://www.softpowermag.com/vedanta-for-emotional-intelligence-and-universal-well-being/ More of my essays on Philosophy and its application can be seen at: https://sipractce.wordpress.com/
+Dr. Subramanian is also involved in efforts to integrate basics of philosophy as best practice for success in professional life and modern day management practices: https://www.softpowermag.com/vedanta-for-emotional-intelligence-and-universal-well-being/ More of his essays on Philosophy and its application can be seen at: https://sipractce.wordpress.com/

 Looking into the future: